Crop insurance deadline nears in Montana, North Dakota, South Dakota and Wyoming

 Federal crop insurance is critical to the farm safety net.
 It helps producers and owners manage revenue risks and strengthens the rural economy.
 Producers may select from several coverage options, including yield coverage, revenue protection, and area risk policies.

 Crop insurance is sold and delivered solely through private crop insurance agents.
-A list of crop insurance agents is available at all USDA Service Centers and online at the RMA Agent Locator.
+A list of crop insurance agents is available online using the RMA Agent Locator.
 Producers can use the RMA Cost Estimator to get a premium amount estimate of their insurance needs online.
-Learn more about crop insurance and the modern farm safety net at http://www.rma.usda.gov. ❖
+Learn more about crop insurance and the modern farm safety net at http://www.rma.usda.gov.

 Start a dialogue, stay on topic and be civil.